What is relapsing-remitting multiple sclerosis?

 In most cases, relapsing-remitting MS is mild, although you may need to use a cane or other mobility device.
 In some cases, the disease is severe and causes the inability to care for yourself.
 Seldom does it cause death.

 Living with relapsing-remitting MS

-If you have relapsing-remitting MS, you can take other steps to manage your condition.
+If you have relapsing-remitting MS, you can take steps to manage your condition.

-- Try physical therapy may help relieve muscle spasms.
+- Physical therapy may help relieve muscle spasms.

 - Eat a diet low in saturated fat and trans-fat.
 Eat more foods with healthy omega-3 fatty acids because these nutrients are believed to fight inflammation.

-- Talk with a counselor can help with depression.
+- Talk with a counselor to help with depression.

 - Avoid situations that cause you to become overheated.

 - Get a moderate amount of exercise and enough sleep.

 - Multiple sclerosis affects young people in their 20’s and 30’s.